ricardomm7/leaflink/docs/sprintC/us024/01.requirements-engineering/Readme.md

-# US024 - Postpone an toDoEntry in the Agenda to a future date
+# US024 - Postpone an agendaEntry in the Agenda to a future date.

 ## 1. Requirements Engineering

 ### 1.1.
 User Story Description

-> As a Green Space Manager (GSM), I want to Postpone an toDoEntry in the Agenda to a specific future date.
+> As a Green Space Manager (GSM), I want to Postpone an agendaEntry in the Agenda to a specific future date.

 ### 1.2.
 Customer Specifications and Clarifications